chronushealth/Water-Resources-problem/README.md

 ## Timeline
 * 1 hour decide on variables and models
-* 1 hour to find database
+* 1 hour to find databases
 * 1- 3 hours hours to code
 ### Total time < 3 - 6 hours